top of page

 'If you spend too much time in the past you are going to get depressed, and if you spend too much time in the future you are going to get anxious, and the goal is to try to live in the present' - (Group, 2021.)

 So if we are to take our personal responsibility.
 I suggest, we need to habitually sense, then decide, the way we want to be.
 Then act that way.
-This means taking personal responsibility is a judgement.
+This means taking personal responsibility involves judgement.
 A judgement we make and are accountable for.
 From this perspective life is a serious business.
-Our decisions are consequential for ourselves and other people.
+Our decisions will be consequential for ourselves and other people.
 Whatever we do cannot be undone.
-At the very least we have to live with and answer to, ourselves.
+At the very least, we have to live with and answer to, ourselves.
 Whatever we do.
 That may be hard enough.
 This way of conscious living is not easy.
 Instead, as Auden (1927) suggests :

 'A solitude ten thousand fathoms deep